kurahaupo/linux-syscalls-perl/README.md

 ## Process management

+All of the various *wait*-like system calls are covered, including `wait`, `wait3`, `wait4`, `waitpid`, and `waitid`.
+An additional `waitid5` function returns the additional information provided by the Linux `waitid` system call.

-All of the various `*wait*` system calls are provided; all information is returned as tuples in line with the overall design goal as above.
+All information is returned as tuples in line with the overall design goal as above.
 In particular `$?` is untouched.

-`waitid5` is added as an interface to obtaining the additional information returned from the Linux `waitid` system call.

-The exit status of a program is conventionally truncated to 8 bits, but where more bits are available, these functions attempt to make that information available.

-(Hopefully a new `exit2` call can be implemented that will post a wide exit code; see Future work below.)
+The exit status of a program is conventionally truncated to 8 bits, but where more bits are available, these functions attempt to make the whole of that value available.
+(Linux does not currently provide a way for a process to exit with a value wider than 8 bits; see Future work below.)

+(This module does not provide `killpg` because the built-in `kill` function already provides that functionality by negating the signal number.)

 ## Filedescriptors and Filenames